 In other words, stocks of people born outside the UK can continue to rise despite reduced inflows, and only go down if the combined totals of emigration and deaths exceed immigration.Back to table of contents

 On 12 May 2016 we published an information note explaining the reasons why long-term international immigration figures from the International Passenger Survey (IPS) could differ from the number of National Insurance number (NINo) registrations.
-It noted that the 2 series are likely to differ because of short-term immigration and timing differences between arriving in the UK and registering for a NINo.
+It noted that the two series are likely to differ because of short-term immigration and timing differences between arriving in the UK and registering for a NINo.
 It emphasised that the estimates derived from the IPS are the most appropriate for measuring long-term immigration.
 NINo registrations data are not a good measure of Long-Term International Migration (LTIM), but they do provide a valuable source of information to highlight emerging changes in patterns of migration.

 The analysis used 1 to 12 month short-term migration estimates for employment, study and work (other) to help explain the gap as this group was most likely to contain people who might register for a NINo.
 In year ending June 2014, there were 251,000 EU citizens immigrating to England and Wales for 1 to 12 months for the reason of employment, study or work (other) compared with 239,000 the previous year.
 This is not the total level of Short-Term International Migration (STIM) but the most appropriate to help explain the gap.
 An ad hoc analysis was also run to estimate the number of short-term international migrants in 2015 using “intentions” data.
 Two estimates were included to reflect the uncertainty and the fact that they can be estimated in different ways.
 The paper provides more information on this.
-The mid-2015 “actual” STIM estimates will be published in May 2017.
+The mid-2015 “actual” STIM estimates were published in May 2017.